 The majority of our children join the choir or play in the orchestra.
 Many children receive individual music lessons from a team of specailist teachers including violin, guitar, piano, music theory, singing, flute, cello and trumpet.

 The school encourages an understanding of British Values and tolerance of all religions.
 Our regular assemblies explore themes that children can relate to their own lives.
 We hold termly services at Holy Trinity Church.

 Our children are provided with many opportunities to reflect on their experiences and understand how they are developing personally and socially, whilst tackling many of the spiritual, moral, social and cultural issues that are part of growing up.

 A regular time is set aside for PSHE in the week to ensure the scheme of work is able to be properly delivered, but, of course, it is developed through activities and whole School events.
 Children are given a voice not only in day to day interactions with their teachers and other children, but also through the formal structure of a School Council.
-This body has representatives from each class and they meet regularly with the Headmaster to discuss School matters.
+This body has representatives from each class and they meet regularly with the Headmistress to discuss School matters.

 We offer a residential visit to Year 6 where there is a particular focus on developing pupils’ self-esteem and giving them opportunities to develop leadership and co-operation skills.
 These traits are also central in our programme of Sailing offered to all children as part of our curriculum from Year 3.

 Visits and special days in School provide opportunities for children to plan and work together, and develop and maintain relationships under different circumstances.
 They can discover new qualities and characteristics through volunteering, participating and reflecting on new experiences.